zedttxj/Image-Processing-Tool-with-Matlab/optional/Tropical-Presentation.md

     15     2
 ```

-## Additional: Table conversion for MD and LaTeX formats
+## Additional: Exporting Vector Paths as Tables (Markdown & LaTeX)

+After generating the set of coordinates like above, you can export the `result` into formatted tables:
+- **Markdown format** for GitHub and web documentation
+- **LaTeX format** for academic papers and reports

 You can combine with your MATLAB script to create the table in MD format like this: